 Depending on the details of your accident, potentially liable parties in your case could include:

 - Motorcycle and parts manufacturers

 In Georgia, courts apportion fault based on each party or non-parties blame for causing an accident.
 Under this procedure, a judge or jury will determine a percentage for each party’s responsibility for the accident.
 Each party is then liable for that percentage of a plaintiff’s damages.

 For example, if a jury determines that a defendant driver is 90 percent responsible for an accident while the plaintiff motorcycle rider is 10 percent responsible, then the driver is responsible for paying only 90 percent of the rider’s damages.
 Georgia law also prevents plaintiffs from recovering damages if their fault is 50% or greater, or if the consequences of the other parties’ negligence could have been avoided.

-Contact the Smyrna Motorcycle Accident Lawyers at The Champion Firm, P.C.
+Contact the Smyrna Motorcycle Accident Lawyers at The Champion Firm, Personal Injury Attorneys, P.C.

 After suffering a motorcycle accident, your focus should be on recovering from your injuries and putting your life back together.
-You need the Smyrna motorcycle accident lawyers of The Champion Firm, P.C. to help with your case at this time.
+You need the Smyrna motorcycle accident lawyers of The Champion Firm, Personal Injury Attorneys, P.C. to help with your case at this time.